 Start by laying on your back.
 Make sure when you do this that you are pressing your shoulder blades into the ground.
-Take your weights in your hand then push up with power, with a slight bend in the elbows.
+Take your weights in your hand, then push up with power, with a slight bend in the elbows.
 Then come down with control, slightly slower than when you pushed up.
 During this entire exercise, your weight will stay over your chest, not stray to your face or waist.
 You should reach muscular fatigue at the end of every set: don’t wait until set two to push it!

 Place your exercise ball under your ankles.
-Don’t choke up or put it under your feet or this move will be less effective and the ball may slip.
+Don’t choke up or put it under your feet, or this move will be less effective, and the ball may slip.
 Make sure toes are facing up, and knees are facing up and stay together.
 Then keeping your fingers at your chest, engage your core and glutes and raise your bum toward the sky, so your body makes a straight line from head to feet.
-Lower back toward the ground, without actually touching it.
+Lower back toward the ground without actually touching it.

-To do a plié squat have feet wider than a normal squat, with toes turned out.
-Don’t turn your toes out so far that the knee can’t track over the toes, however.
+To do a plié squat, have feet wider than a normal squat, with toes turned out.
+However, don’t turn your toes out so far that the knee can’t track over the toes.
 Make sure you keep your weight on the heels.
-If you cannot wiggle your toes then you need to move your feet a little wider and drive down through the heel.
+If you cannot wiggle your toes, you need to move your feet a little wider and drive down through the heel.
 Lower into the squat, keeping the back straight.
-Creases should be in the hips, ankles and knees not the spine here.
-As you rise out of the squat position make sure you continue to engage your core and glutes.
+Creases should be in the hips, ankles, and knees, not the spine here.
+As you rise out of the squat position, make sure you continue to engage your core and glutes.
 Squat 20 times, then on the last squat pulse in the lowered position for 15 counts.

-If you have it, use a band, placing it just above the knees. if you do not have a resistance band you can still do lateral side steps.
+If you have it, use a band, placing it just above the knees.
+If you do not have a resistance band, you can still do lateral side steps.
 Start in a slight squat position.
 Then move one leg to the side, following with the other leg.
-Continue to sidestep laterally, staying low and keeping the weight in your heels, for 4 side steps, or as far as you can before hitting an obstacle.
+Continue to sidestep laterally, staying low and keeping the weight in your heels for 4 side steps or as far as you can before hitting an obstacle.
 Then go back, opposite leg leading this time.
 Repeat until you have done 20 reps.

 Go straight into a push-up from here.
-If you can do push-ups from your toes go for it!
-But because you were just in a high-plank you may be a little fatigued.
+If you can do push-ups from your toes, go for it!
+But because you were just in a high-plank, you may be a little fatigued.
 If so, there is no problem with staying on your knees.
 Lengthen your body so there is a line from the crown of your head to your knees (or toes).
 Lower down and then exhale on the way up.
 Make sure your nose does not get there before the chest.
 After 10, change your arm position slightly, going wither wider or narrower for the next 10 push-ups.